TeleAI-mcp/advanced-fintech-app-kywt/README.md

-# advanced-fintech-app-kywt
+# Advanced Fintech App Kywt

-A repository to test GitHub automation for issue management
+A repository to test GitHub automation for issue management.